 - Birth or Marriage Certificates or Religious documents that prove your relationship to the close family member;

 - A copy of the close relative’s Permanent Resident or Citizenship Card, and a copy of their Passport;

 - Proof of their having lived in Saskatchewan for past 12 months and of their self-sufficiency:

 - Saskatchewan Health Card or Driver’s License;

 - Lease agreements, rental receipts or proof of ownership including names of all occupants at the address;

 - Proof of receipt of income for past 3 months.

-Previous Work Experience in Saskatchewan
+Submitting proof of Previous Work Experience in Saskatchewan to the SINP

 If claiming work experience in the province, you will need letters of reference on official company letterhead signed by an authorized company representative with their name and occupation on the letterhead.
 Each letter should show:

 Submitting proof of Previous Study in Saskatchewan to the SINP